ropensci/bikedata/README.md

 dl_bikedata ()
 ```

-And stored in a `postgres` database with
+And stored in a `postgres` database with the following lines.
+The timing of these is directly comparable to the `Rcpp` version above.

 ``` r
 ptm <- proc.time ()